 Summer 2015 started out cold and never really got very hot.
 It was actually a very nice change as August is usually really, really humid and gross in Eastern Iowa.
 We enjoyed beautiful irises and sunflowers, as well as delicious harvests of garlic, peas, early potatoes, carrots, onions, cucumbers and cabbage.
 I canned a few quarts of my grandma’s secret dill pickles, but not much else in 2015.Dan continued to make progress on the Passive-Aggressive House in the summer of 2015.
 With a hard deadline for a move-in in early September, work couldn’t progress quickly enough.
 The kids also really enjoyed watching the kittens grow.
 They were really very cute, but we were quite happy to find new homes when they were old enough to leave.

 The sad news of 2015 was my grandpa’s death in late July.
 None of us really expected him to last as long as he did after my grandma’s death two years ago, but his own death was still a hard blow.
 He was an amazing man and I really miss him.
-He was cremated and his remains were sprinkled over my grandma’s gave in Northeastern Arkansas.
+He was cremated and his remains were sprinkled over my grandma’s grave in Northeastern Arkansas.

 As fall arrived, I quit paying attention to my garden, busy instead packing, cleaning, purging, and getting ready for the move out of the barn and into the Passive-Aggressive House.
 Whatever could grow without attention did, and we still harvested tomatoes, though not enough to can, pumpkins, and decorative corn.
 The zinnias were gorgeous and we enjoyed watching the bees and butterflies they attracted!